pyiron/pyiron_base/CONTRIBUTING.rst

 This workflow is used to upload and deploy a new release to PyPi.
 First, the install dependencies in order to create the PyPi distribution.
-After that, the dependencies are converted and the PyPi package is build according to the setup.py This release is then uploaded to PyPi, but only if it is tagged correctly.
+After that, the version restriction of the dependencies are lifted to allow for future versions and the PyPi package is build according to the setup.py
+This release is then uploaded to PyPi, but only if it is tagged correctly.

 **docs.yml*